cmustuco/crosscheck/README.md

 ## Notes
 - The parser expects these about the SOC CSV:
     - It is downloaded by Kristin from Tableau as XLSX and converted to CSV on the Unicode (UTF-8) character set, with a Field delimiter of `,`, and a string delimiter of `"`.
 When converting, check the "Save cell content as shown" field, and uncheck these fields: "Quote all text cells", "Fixed column width".
+    - The first row contains these column names in any order: "COURSE", "COURSE TITLE", "DESCRIPTION", "DAY", "BEGIN TIME", "END TIME", "BUILDING", "ROOM", "INSTRUCTORS", "TEACHING MODALITY", "MAX ENROLL".
+    - The second tow contains info for 98000, which the parser ignores.
+    - Course code is written either with or without a hyphen.
     - Course name matches this regex format: `Student Taught Courses \(StuCo\): (?P<long>.+) \(STUCO: (?P<short>.+)\)` otherwise course title might be parsed as "Error".
     - Day of week can be abbreviated, case insensitive: